MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 ### Operational excellence challenges

-Without a gateway, observability, change control, and development processes are limited to what is provided with direct client-to-server communication.
+Without a gateway, observability, change control, and development processes are limited to what is provided by direct client-to-server communication.

 - **Quota control**: Clients receive 429 response codes directly from Azure OpenAI when the HTTP APIs are throttled.
-Workload operators are responsible for ensuring that enough quota is available for legitimate usage while also ensuring that misbehaving clients don't consume in excess.
+Workload operators are responsible for ensuring that enough quota is available for legitimate usage and that misbehaving clients don't consume in excess.
 When your workload consists of multiple model deployments, understanding quota usage and quota availability can be difficult to visualize.

-- **Monitoring and observability**: Azure OpenAI default metrics are available via Azure Monitor.
+- **Monitoring and observability**: Azure OpenAI default metrics are available through Azure Monitor.
 However, there's latency with the availability of the data and it doesn't provide real-time monitoring.

 - **Safe deployment practices**: Your LLMOps process requires coordination between clients and the models deployed in Azure OpenAI.
 For advanced deployment approaches, such as blue-green or canary, logic needs to be handled on the client side.

 ### Performance efficiency challenges

-Without a gateway, your workload puts responsibility on clients to be both individually well-behaved and to behave fairly with other clients against limited capacity.
+Without a gateway, your workload puts responsibility on clients to be individually well-behaved and to behave fairly with other clients against limited capacity.

 - **Performance optimization - priority traffic**: Prioritizing client requests so that high priority clients have preferential access over low priority clients would require extensive, and likely unreasonable, client-to-client coordination.
-Some workloads would benefit from having low priority requests queued to run when model utilization is low.
+Some workloads might benefit from having low priority requests queued to run when model utilization is low.

-- **Performance optimization - client compliance**: To share capacity, clients need to be well-behaved, such as ensuring `max_tokens` and `best_of` are set to approved values.
+- **Performance optimization - client compliance**: To share capacity, clients need to be well-behaved.
+An example of this is when clients ensure that `max_tokens` and `best_of` are set to approved values.
 Without a gateway, you must trust clients to act in the best interest of preserving capacity of your Azure OpenAI instance.

 - **Minimize latency**: While network latency is usually a small component of the overall prompt and completion request flow, ensuring that clients are routed to a network endpoint and model close to them could be beneficial.
 Without a gateway, clients would need to self-select which model deployment endpoints to use and what credentials are necessary for that specific Azure OpenAI data plane API.